varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	304 is sent.

 	Secondly, ``req.http.If-Modified-Since`` is compared against
-	``resp.http.Last-Modified`` or, if it is unset, against the point in time when the object was last modified based on the ``Date`` and ``Age`` headers received with the backend response which created the object.
+	``resp.http.Last-Modified`` or, if it is unset or weak, against the point in time when the object was last modified based on the ``Date`` and ``Age`` headers received with the backend response which created the object.
 If the object has not been modified based on that comparison, a 304 is sent.